awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platform-hooks.md

 Place scripts that you want hooks to trigger in one of the subfolders of the `/opt/elasticbeanstalk/hooks/` folder\.

+**Warning**
+*Using platform hooks on managed platforms isn't supported\.* Platform hooks are designed for custom platforms\.
+On Elastic Beanstalk managed platforms they might work differently or have some issues, and behavior might differ across platforms\.
+They might still work in useful ways in some cases; use them with caution\.

 Hooks are organized into the following folders:
 + `appdeploy` — Scripts run during an application deployment\.
 Elastic Beanstalk performs an application deployment when new instances are launched and when a client initiates a new version deployment\.
 + `configdeploy` — Scripts run when a client performs a configuration update that affects the software configuration on instance, for example, by setting environment properties or enabling log rotation to Amazon S3\.